25 PCA II

 fig.update_yaxes(title_text='Proportion of Variance Explained')

-It looks like this graph plateus after the third principal component, so our “elbow” is at PC 3, and most of the variance is captured by just the first three principal components.
-Let’s visualize them!
+It looks like this graph plateaus after the third principal component, so our “elbow” is at PC3, and most of the variance is captured by just the first three principal components.
+Let’s use these PCs to visualize the latent vector representation of \(X\)!

 vote_2d = pd.DataFrame(index=vote_pivot_centered.index)